Warburg Research Analysts Give Scout24 (ETR:G24) a €56.00 Price Target

-Warburg Research set a €56.00 ($65.12) price objective on Scout24 (ETR:G24) in a research report report published on Tuesday morning, Borsen Zeitung reports.
-The brokerage currently has a neutral rating on the stock.
+Warburg Research set a €56.00 ($65.12) price objective on Scout24 (ETR:G24) in a report issued on Monday morning, Borsen Zeitung reports.
+The firm currently has a neutral rating on the stock.

 Scout24 AG operates digital marketplaces specializing in the real estate and automotive sectors in Germany and other European countries.
 The company operates through ImmobilienScout24, AutoScout24, and Scout24 Consumer Services segments.
 The ImmobilienScout24 segment operates real estate classifieds portal for commercial and private customers for the sale and rental of real estate properties, as well as offers support services, such as customer acquisition and care for business real estate professionals.